mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/30_dockerfile-linter-security/README.md

-# Chapter 30: Dockerfile Linting & Security – Lab
+# Lab 30: Dockerfile Linting & Security – Lab

 ## Objective:
 Use hadolint and trivy to analyze Dockerfile/image security.